vitorsat/vitorsat/README.md

 -🇧🇷 I'm from Brazil.

--💻 Actualy, I'm searching a junior job.
+-💻 Currently, I'm searching a junior job.